Pests

 1. 1

-Inspect all stem bases and both sides of every leaf petiole under bright light.
-Scale on peace lily look like small, oval, flat or dome-shaped brown bumps firmly attached to the plant surface.
+Inspect all stem bases and both sides of every leaf petiole under bright light, working from the crown outward.
+Scale on peace lily look like small, oval, flat or dome-shaped brown bumps firmly attached to the plant surface — press one with a fingernail; if it doesn't move and the plant tissue underneath looks slightly discolored, that confirms scale rather than natural leaf texture.

 2. 2